 - Osteochondral Implants:

 - Autologous or Allograft.
 Healthy pieces of both cartilage and bone are placed into damaged areas, using a patient’s own tissue (osteochondral autograft, also called OATS®) or tissue from a cadaver (osteochondral allograft).

 - Autologous Chondrocyte Implantation (ACI):

-- A biologic procedure uses a patient’s own cartilage cells in a lab to grow additional cells, which are implanted in the damaged area.
+- A biologic procedure uses a patient’s own cartilage cells in a lab to grow additional cells implanted in the damaged area.
 The new tissue has properties similar to hyaline cartilage, the durable tissue found in articular cartilage.

-Used for more than 20 years, ACI has been proven to provide long-lasting pain relief and to help patients regain knee function.
-The newly adopted MACI® procedure is a third generation ACI, offering a safer way to deliver cells to the damaged area of cartilage.
+ACI has been proven to provide long-lasting pain relief and help patients regain knee function.
+The newly adopted MACI® procedure is the third generation ACI.
+It offers a safer way to deliver cells to the damaged area of cartilage.

 MACI (autologous cultured chondrocytes on porcine collagen membrane) is a procedure that repairs cartilage using the patient’s own cells.
-They are grown in a laboratory and placed onto film which is implanted into the area where the damaged cartilage was located, providing long-lasting pain relief and improvement in function.
+They are grown in a laboratory and placed onto a film.
+This film is implanted into the area where the damaged cartilage was located.
+This provides long-lasting pain relief and improved function.